ccamel/awesome-ccamel/README.md

 - [google/wire](https://github.com/google/wire) - Compile-time Dependency Injection for Go
 - [gopherjs/gopherjs](https://github.com/gopherjs/gopherjs) - A compiler from Go to JavaScript for running Go code in a browser
 - [goplus/c2go](https://github.com/goplus/c2go) - Convert C to Go
 - [goplus/gop](https://github.com/goplus/gop) - The Go+ programming language is designed for engineering, STEM education, and data science.
-Our vision is to enable everyone to become a builder of the future.
+Our vision is to enable everyone to become a builder of the digital world.
 - [goproxyio/goproxy](https://github.com/goproxyio/goproxy) - A global proxy for Go modules.
 - [goravel/goravel](https://github.com/goravel/goravel) - A Golang framework for web artisans.
 Tribute to Laravel.
 - [goraz/onion](https://github.com/goraz/onion) - Layer based configuration for golang